TwicPics/php_url/README.md

 ## Usage

-`twicpics/url` exports a single class (`TwicPics/URL`) that will be autoloaded.
+`twicpics/url` exports a single class (`TwicPics\URL`) that will be autoloaded.
 Just create an instance of this class and you're good to go:

 ```php
 // Get the builder